Why Is Car Insurance So Expensive in California?

 California has notoriously high car insurance rates, making it important for drivers in the Golden State to shop around and find the best price.
 Learn more about the factors that contribute to high premiums in the state and ways to lower your costs.

-As of 2021, drivers in California pay an average annual rate of $1,429 for auto insurance, making it one of the most expensive states to insure a vehicle.
+As of 2021, the average annual rate of car insurance in California is $1,429, making it one of the most expensive states to insure a vehicle.
 The state’s combination of densely-populated urban centers, high healthcare costs, pricey auto repairs and severe weather and natural disaster risks all contribute to California’s higher-than-average insurance premiums.
 Fortunately, shopping around can help counter the high cost of coverage.

 California residents pay about $1,429 per year for car insurance on average, making it one of the most expensive states for car insurance.